 Integral to our curriculum is a wide range of educational experiences that extend beyond the classroom door.
 Our school's curriculum offers a series of educational journeys that deepen the pupils' understanding of the world around them.
 Trips extend pupils' knowledge of the past and the present.
 Our experience is that pupils forge strong bonds of friendship during the trips, and their respect for one another grows as a result of sharing the experiences.
-Nursery, Reception and Year 1 children take part in Forest School.
-The School has access to wonderful outdoor learning spaces on site as well as in the form of Regent's Park and Primrose Hill.
+Nursery and Reception children enjoy an excellent forest school programme.
+The School has access to wonderful outdoor learning spaces on site as well as in the form of Regent's Park and Primrose Hill (regularly used by KS1 for Science and Nature learning).